MoH assures Bruneians of COVID-19 vaccine safety - The Scoop

-BANDAR SERI BEGAWAN — The health minister has appealed to the public to take the COVID-19 vaccine once it is available as vaccination is the most effective way to beat the coronavirus.
+BANDAR SERI BEGAWAN — The health minister has appealed to the public to take the COVID-19 vaccine once it is available, saying it is the most effective way to end the pandemic.

 Reassuring Bruneians on the safety of COVID-19 vaccines, YB Dato Seri Setia Dr Hj Md Isham Hj Jaafar said members of the public should not feel anxious or believe misleading information spread through social media.